 Divna Krpan is lecturer at the Department of Informatics at the Faculty of Science, University of Split.
 She holds a degree in Mathematics and Informatics.
 The title of her graduate thesis was “Knowledge evaluation in e-learning systems”.
 She teaches undergraduate courses of introductory programming, object oriented programming, data structures and algorithms, and visual programming.
 Her main interests include research on improving teaching and learning of computer programming for novice programmers at the introductory undergraduate programming courses.
 She is currently working on her Ph.
 D. thesis related to research in education of teaching object oriented programming to undergraduate students.

-Marin Aglić Čuvić is a Teaching Assistant at the Department of Informatics at the Faculty of Science, University of Split.
-He graduated Informatics at the Faculty of Science.
-Worked as a web developer for two years from 2013 to 2015 (most of the time for Loop j.d.o.o – a small company that delivers web solutions).
-He currently teaches several undergraduate and one graduate course in computer programming.
-He is currently working on research related to artificial intelligence, more specifically to biologically inspired algorithms.
-Interests include functional programming, concurrent and distributed systems, artificial neural networks, biologically inspired algorithms, machine learning, multi-agent systems.
+Antonela Prnjak is a Teaching Assistant at the Department of Informatics at the Faculty of Science, University of Split.
+She graduated in Informatics at the Faculty of Science.
+She currently teaches several undergraduate and graduate courses in computer programming.
+She is currently working on research related to artificial intelligence, more specifically to biologically inspired neuron models.
+Interests include databases, artificial neural networks, and machine learning.